-- Section 2.0, Application, explains type of license the Licensee is seeking and pertinent Project information. - Section 3.0, Purpose of Action and Need for Power, presents the purpose of the action and the need for the power generated by the Project. - Section 4.0, Statutory and Regulatory Requirements and Applicable Laws, provides a discussion of compliance with major applicable laws. - Section 5.0, Proposed Action and Alternatives, provides a summary of the existing Project facilities and operations (No-Action Alternative) and describes the Proposed Action (also referred to the proposed Project), including any changes to Project facilities, how SCE would operate the Project, and introduces environmental measures, management plans, and programs associated with the proposed Project.
+- Section 2.0, Application, explains the type of license the Licensee is seeking and pertinent Project information. - Section 3.0, Purpose of Action and Need for Power, presents the purpose of the action and the need for the power generated by the Project. - Section 4.0, Statutory and Regulatory Requirements and Applicable Laws, provides a discussion of compliance with major applicable laws. - Section 5.0, Proposed Action and Alternatives, provides a summary of the existing Project facilities and operations (No-Action Alternative) and describes the Proposed Action (also referred to the proposed Project), including any changes to Project facilities, how SCE would operate the Project, and introduces environmental measures and monitoring and management plans associated with the proposed Project. - Section 6.0, Other Alternatives, describes alternatives considered but eliminated from detailed study. - Section 7.0, Environmental Analysis, includes a description of the general setting of the Project; describes the affected environment, which is the existing condition and the baseline against which to measure the effects of the Proposed Action; and a discussion of potential Project-related effects (beneficial or adverse) associated with implementation of the proposed Project-including proposed environmental measures-on environmental, recreation, and cultural resources and their supporting rationales.
+This section also summarizes any unavoidable adverse effects as a result of implementing the proposed Project.

-- Section 6.0, Other Alternatives, describes alternatives considered but eliminated from detailed study. - Section 7.0, Environmental Analysis, includes a description of the general setting of the Project; describes the affected environment, which is the existing condition and the baseline against which to measure the effects of the Proposed Action; and a discussion of potential Project-related effects (beneficial or adverse) associated with implementation of the proposed Project-including proposed environmental measures-on environmental, recreation, and cultural resources. - Section 8.0, Cumulative Effects, presents information about cumulatively affected resources, including the geographic and temporal scope of analysis. - Section 9.0, Developmental Analysis, describes the electric power benefits of the Project; summarizes the cost, power value, and net benefit of the Proposed Action; and provides an economic analysis of Project O&M. This section is included as a placeholder in the DLA and will be updated as part of the Final License Application (FLA). - Section 10.0, Conclusions and Recommendations, compares the effects of the Proposed Action and the No-Action Alternative for the Project; identifies the recommended alternative; summarizes unavoidable adverse effects; discusses the recommendations of fish and wildlife agencies; describes the Project's consistency with comprehensive plans; and presents a summary of findings and level of significance. - Section 11.0, References, presents a comprehensive list of all the sources cited in Exhibit E.
+- Section 8.0, Cumulative Effects, FERC did not note any specific resources in its Scoping Document 2 (SD2; FERC, 2022) that have the potential to be cumulatively affected by the proposed Project's continued O&M in combination with other activities within the Kern River Basin.
+Any potential reasonably foreseeable effects are discussed in individual resource sections in Exhibit E, Section 7.0. - Section 9.0, Developmental Analysis, describes the electric power benefits of the Project; summarizes the cost, power value, and net benefit of the Proposed Action; and provides an economic analysis of Project O&M. - Section 10.0, Conclusions and Recommendations, compares the effects of the Proposed Action and the No-Action Alternative for the Project; identifies the recommended alternative; summarizes unavoidable adverse effects; discusses the recommendations of fish and wildlife agencies; describes the Project's consistency with comprehensive plans; and presents a summary of findings and level of significance. - Section 11.0, References, presents a comprehensive list of all the sources cited in Exhibit E.

-Exhibit E also includes the following three appendices that support information and discussion presented in the sections described above.
+Exhibit E also includes the following four appendices that support information and discussion presented in the sections described above.